-Deltas is an array with the same number of items as InputValues.
+A multimapdelta function's deltas is an array with the same number of items as inputvalues.
 It is used as an indication of which derivatives (if any) are required on a particular function call.
-If Deltas[i] is zero then a derivative for input variable i is not required and must not be returned.
-If Deltas[i] is nonzero then a derivative for input variable i is required and must be returned.
-The total number of nonzero entries in Deltas is given in FunctionInfo[2].
-In particular, if it is zero, then no derivatives are required at all.
+If deltas[i] is zero then a derivative for input variable i is not required and must not be returned.
+If deltas[i] is nonzero then a derivative for input variable i is required and must be returned.

-When no derivatives are calculated, the array of return values simply contains the results (in the order specified by ReturnNames if used).
+When no derivatives are calculated, the array of return values simply contains the results.
 When derivatives are calculated, the array contains the values and the derivatives as follows (DVi is the i^{th} variable for which derivatives are required, which may not be the same as the i^{th} input value):

 '''

 Result1

 Derivative of Result1 w.r.t.
 DV1

 Derivative of Result1 w.r.t.
 DV2

-....
+...

 Derivative of Result1 w.r.t.
 DVn

 Result2

 Derivative of Result2 w.r.t.
 DV1

 Derivative of Result2 w.r.t.
 DV2

-....
+...

 Derivative of Result2 w.r.t.
 DVn

-....
+...

 Derivative of Result2 w.r.t.
 DVn

 '''